pachicodes/astro-frieren-blog-kit/README.md

 ## Bonus tip:

-- Use Obsidian to draft, edit, and publish blog post
+#### How to setup Obsidian to draft, edit, and publish blog post

-### The Setup

-- WIP
+- work in progress

 ~Setup Notion as CMS (Optional)~